pjakobsen/tennis-docs/sandbox/flow.rst

 Whip-Drive, A Deeper Look
 -------------------------
+Video Length: 28.54

+* Drive is steering stroke element that comes from large muscle group, particularly the shoulder.
+*

+A fully developed stroke has speed, spin, touch, and drive Be able to 	move the racquet into the ball in a way that unlocks the shoulder drive on the ball
+* 1:46 We want speed going in and drive on the ball
+*

+Speed is very light coming out of the hands, we're going to look at how to insert that speed a certain way so that it unlocks the drive on the ball

+* 3:34 Common mistake is to put whip into ball too directly
+* 7:08 We release the whip action out to the side
+* 9:42 Drive is the feel of racquet settling into correctly, and then accelerate the shoulder correctly.
+* 10:25 Internal Shoulder Rotation that produces fast throwing action is fastest part of the human body.
+* 11:48 We should feel a "letting go" of racquet going into ball and a disappearing racquet feel.
+* 20:18 We need a roadmap to go where we want to go

+25:30 Excellent serve explanation, combining whip and drive

+* 26:26 Use light whip action to open up shoulder drive

+All these parts have to work together for any of these parts to work well.

+* 28:32 We need to maximize and integrate all parts of the stroke

 Fire in Napa, Part 1
 --------------------

+17:05

+0:38 Tennis Fire: Exlplosive Fire of movement and contact, and Fire in the belly to compete and excel

 Fire in Napa, Part 2
 --------------------

+Length 37:40

+Summary:  Footwork

+* 6:24 - At contact, we co-ordinate our maximum effort at a point of maximum resistance with maximum leverage.
+* 10:42 - Jump, land, push, and drive

 Key Positions & Advanced Flow Training
 ======================================